The Grand Chapter

 Friends, Brothers, and Companions,

 Welcome to the Royal Arch website for Royal Arch Masons for the State of Nevada.
 Royal Arch has been a part of the State of Nevada since it was a Territory.
 Lewis Chapter No. 1 was started in Carson City, Nevada (given dispensation to open) on July 4th, 1863 and received its charter on September 9th, 1865.
-We now have 6 Royal Arch Chapters, and 1 Royal Arch Outpost, in the State of Nevada (see Local Chapters for a listing).
+We now have 6 Royal Arch Chapters in the State of Nevada (see Local Chapters for a listing).

 Royal Arch Masonry is a part of the York Rite branch of Freemasonry and can only be joined after completing the "Blue Lodge" of Freemasonry and becoming a Master Mason.
 The York Rite of Freemasonry includes three major areas: